firebolt-db/firebolt-db.github.io/docs/using-the-cli.md

 ### Using environment variables

-You can add configuration values as environment variables in Docker or your operating system, and then pass the environment variables as command options.
-This is particularly useful for automation in scripting and Docker applications.
-For a Docker example, see [Using the CLI with Docker](#using-the-cli-with-docker).
+You can use operating system or Docker environment variables to specify configuration parameters for executing commands.
+Reserved environment variables allow you to set configuration parameter defaults for Docker.
+For more information, see [Using the CLI with docker](#using-the-cli-with-docker).

-In the example below for Linux, the database name and engine are stored in system variables.
+You can specify configuration values as operating system environment variables as shown in the example below.

+First, define the variables.

 ```
 $ export FB_DB2=my_other_database